quadrismegistus/literarytextmining/02_corpora/02B_building_a_corpus.md

 ## Next steps

 And voilà: you have a corpus!
 Now, on to the fun part.

 Notes

-There are a lot of possible complications here.
+* There are a lot of possible complications here.
 For example: if you have a fuzzy PDF of a historical text, the character recognition might not be very accurate, so you'll need to correct your text before you analyze it.
-Before you start, have a chat with someone in CESTA or the library who has prepared electronic texts from books--they can help you plan.